Organic Wine & Pie Pairings

-We’re celebrating National Pie Day with a few suggestions for organic wine & pie pairings!
+We’re celebrating National Pie Day on January 23 with a few suggestions for organic wine & pie pairings!
 From sweet to savory, sparkling white to spicy red, we’ve got you covered.
-All organic wines listed and of course amazing pies are available at Whole Foods Market and 365 by Whole Foods as well as other fine retailers nationwide.
+Many of our organic wines and of course amazing pies are available at Whole Foods Market as well as other fine retailers nationwide.

 National Pie Day History